cksystemsteaching/selfie/README.md

 > Race conditions in shared memory

-The motivation of threads is to make communication among threads easy by sharing all code and data other than the call stack, that is, by sharing the content of all global variables and the entire heap.
-However, global variable and heap access is subject to race conditions in shared memory.
+Communication among threads is easy by sharing all code and data other than the call stack, that is, by sharing the content of all global variables and the entire heap.
+However, global variable and heap access is subject to *race conditions* in shared memory.
 A simple example is an assignment of a global variable `x` that increments the value of `x`:

 ```c
 x = x + 1;